 Your lender has the right to buy homeowners insurance on your behalf (and charge you for it) if you let your policy lapse or underinsure your home.
 This is called “force-placed insurance” and it may be more expensive and provide less coverage than other home insurance policies.

 If you’re looking for a great rate on a home insurance policy, let Credible help.
-Credible (powered by Young Alfred) makes it easy to compare insurance rates from multiple lenders.
+Credible (powered by Young Alfred) makes it easy to compare home insurance quotes from multiple lenders.

 Disclaimer: All insurance-related services are offered through Young Alfred.